Maduro security forces committed crimes against humanity - UN | Law-Order

 Maduro security forces committed crimes against humanity - UN

-Venezuelan security forces and allied groups have committed systematic human rights violations including killings and torture amounting to crimes against humanity, U.N. investigators said on Wednesday.
+The government of Venezuelan President Nicolas Maduro has committed systematic human rights violations including killings and torture amounting to crimes against humanity, U.N. investigators said on Wednesday.

-There was no immediate response by Maduro's leftist government to the report, based on more than 270 interviews with victims, witnesses, former officials and lawyers, and confidential documents.
-They included the former head of the National Intelligence Service, General Christopher Figuera, whose testimony was corroborated, it said.
-"Far from being isolated acts, these crimes were coordinated and committed pursuant to State policies, with the knowledge or direct support of commanding officers and senior government officials," Valinas said.

-The panel found that officers in the military, police and intelligence had committed extrajudicial killings.
+The panel found that officers in the military, police and intelligence had committed extrajudicial killings and called on the government to disband the special actions forces of the police known as FAES.
 "PLANTING EVIDENCE"

 The panel, set up by the Human Rights Council to investigate violations since 2014, was not granted access to Venezuela.
 More than 5 million people - one sixth of the population - have fled the country's political, economic and humanitarian crisis.
 Jorge Valero, Venezuela's ambassador to the United Nations in Geneva, told the forum on Tuesday the government was cooperating with the separate office of U.N.
 High Commissioner for Human Rights Michelle Bachelet, notably in facilitating prison visits.